TaliBytes/ClipHist/README.md

 ### Prerequisites

-ClipHist is built using Python and its sys, pyperclip, and tkinter libraries.
+ClipHist is built using Python and its sys, pyperclip, tkinter, and threading libraries.
 Install the following:

 ```console
 sudo apt update && sudo apt upgrade -y